GabeGiancarlo/LoRax/README.md

 > *"The Once-ler had a cart and the cart had a horn."*
 > Bar-ba-loot has buttons and an OLED.
 Much better.

-**Bar-ba-loot** is a **handheld command & control device** with an OLED display and tactile buttons for sending scan commands to remote Lorax endpoints.
+**Bar-ba-loot** is a **handheld control device** with an OLED display and tactile buttons for sending commands to remote Lorax endpoints for authorized network analysis.

 #### Specifications